joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 |  Network Flow  | [Max-Flow](https://github.com/joshuaguerin/Answer-Set-Programming-Algorithms/tree/master/Max-Flow) |
 |  Data Mining  | [Clustering](https://github.com/joshuaguerin/Answer-Set-Programming-Algorithms/tree/master/Clustering) |

-The organization of this table is design to roughly correspond with relative difficulty level of each problem/implementation.
+## Structure and Use
+Entries are designed with a primary goal of comprehensibility for study.
+This is not to imply that solutions encountered will necessarily be slow in practice or deliberately inefficient.
+Instead we have designed solutions to be easy to understand and learn from, as articulating thoughts in a logical language may feel difficult at first.

+Each problem entry contains, minimally, a description and example of the problem being solved (in the form of a `README.md` file), a problem instance file (data, usually called `instance.lp`), and a solution file (sharing the name of problem).

+Additional resources are typically included on an as-needed basis including:
+* Problem variants that are not sufficiently different to warrant separate inclusion (e.g., minimization/maximization variants).
+* Generators to construct new instances (`gen` directory).
+* Printing software (`print` directory).

+Some of these features will be omitted where not applicable.
+E.g., [Prime-Sieve](Prime-Sieve)'s prime and composite sieves take a single integer, and thus domain/instance generation is not terribly useful to the reader.
+Unless otherwise stated, generation and printing software are likely written in Python.

+Applications are designed under the assumptions of a standard Unix design philosophy of small, single-purpose programs that operate largely over standard input and output.
+This means that either individual applications can be called as-needed, and invocations can be pipelined using pipes and redirects.
+Example calls/suggested uses are included in the headers of each file (either .lp or .py).

 ## Note about implementations
 The goal for this repo is to produce a set of original solutions to common/classical problems in Computer Science, however natural similarities are likely to exist between my own sources and those written by others.
-I've been influenced greatly over the course of my own studies by the educational resources provided by the good folks over at [Potassco](https://potassco.org/).
-Many of the conventions in my coding carry over from theirs, and similar authors.
-Additionally, ASP solutions tend to be much smaller than other conventional programming languages.
-Many NP-Complete or NP-Hard problems can be solved in <10 lines (often <5) of actual code.
-Variations are likely to exist, however it is entirely likely to have two authors describe the same basic ideas/constraints in their code.
+Of significant influence are the educational materials in the [Potassco](https://potassco.org/) collection, who are also the developers of clingo and other related solvers.
+Many programming conventions in this repository were learned from their materials and carry over directly.

 ## Bugs and other issues
-Oh, yea, there will be bugs.
-It's going to be a while before I'm comforatble enough to label anything as being "done."
-Assume that everything here is experimental--prone to incorrectness or breakage.
-Having said that, I'm trying to upload mostly correct code even before I get to thorough testing ;) With that in mind, I would be thrilled if anyone found benefit in reading the examples I've produced here.

-I will be using the [Issues](https://github.com/joshuaguerin/Answer-Set-Programming-Algorithms/issues) page to keep organized in terms of progress, bugs, and future ideas for the page.

-If you find a bug or want to chat feel free to hit us up!
-If you discover any untracked bugs, discussion points, or want to request a solution to a problem please feel free to add or comment on an [Issue](https://github.com/joshuaguerin/Answer-Set-Programming-Algorithms/issues).

-## Future updates
-We would like to consider this repository something of a "living document," continuing to add content in the form of new problems/solutions, utilities, and other information that the user may find useful.
-The frequency of updates is TBD, but we wish for this to be useful as an OER for ASP going into the future.
+Our goal is to have solutions be well-documented, and fairly robust.
+While bugs are likely to be present, our hope is that the algorithms largely function under their defined parameters.
+If users discover bugs or other problems in our code, we welcome the user to submit an [issue](issues/) that clearly defines the unexpected behavior so it may be fixed or better documented.

 ## How to Cite
-For now, please cite the website by the name *ASP&#8704;: Answer Set Programming "Algorithms"* by "Guerin, Joshua" with the full URL.
+For now, please cite the website by the name *ASP&#8704;: Answer Set Programming "Algorithms"* by "Joshua T. Guerin" with the full URL.
 You may use whatever citation conventions are most reasonable for the publication.